Universal Rank Inference via Residual Subsampling with Application to Large Networks: Introduction

-There is also a popular line of work uses likelihood based methods to estimate $K$.
-For example, \cite{Daudin2008}, \cite{Latouche-etal2012}, \cite{saldana2017many}, and \cite{wang2017}, among others. \cite{ChenLei2018} proposed a network cross-validation method for estimating $K$ and proved the consistency of the estimator under SBM. \cite{LL15} proposed to estimate $K$ using the spectral properties of two graph operators -- the non-backtracking matrix and the Bethe Hessian matrix. \cite{Zhao7321} proposed to sequentially extract one community at a time by optimizing some extraction criterion, based on which they proposed a hypothesis test for testing the number of communities empirically via permutation method. \cite{BickelSarkar16} proposed a new test based on the asymptotic distribution of the largest eigenvalue of the appropriately rescaled adjacency matrix for testing whether a network is Erd\"{o}s R\'{e}nyi or not, and suggested a recursive bipartition algorithm for estimating $K$. \cite{L16} generalized the test in \cite{BickelSarkar16} for testing whether a network is SBM with some specific $K_0$, and proposed a sequential testing idea to estimate the true number of communities.
+There is also a popular line of work using likelihood based methods to estimate $K$.
+For example, \cite{Daudin2008}, \cite{Latouche-etal2012}, \cite{saldana2017many}, and \cite{wang2017}, among others. \cite{chatterjee2015matrix} introduced a universal singular value thresholding procedure for the matrix estimation which can be applied to estimate $K$. \cite{ChenLei2018} proposed a network cross-validation method for estimating $K$ and proved the consistency of the estimator under SBM.
+The cross-validation idea was also explored in \cite{li2020network} under the widely used inhomogeneous Erd\"{o}s-Renyi model with low rank mean matrix via edge sampling. \cite{LL15} proposed to estimate $K$ using the spectral properties of two graph operators -- the non-backtracking matrix and the Bethe Hessian matrix. \cite{Zhao7321} proposed to sequentially extract one community at a time by optimizing some extraction criterion, based on which they proposed a hypothesis test for testing the number of communities empirically via permutation method. \cite{BickelSarkar16} proposed a new test based on the asymptotic distribution of the largest eigenvalue of the appropriately rescaled adjacency matrix for testing whether a network is Erd\"{o}s Renyi or not, and suggested a recursive bipartition algorithm for estimating $K$. \cite{L16} generalized the test in \cite{BickelSarkar16} for testing whether a network is SBM with some specific $K_0$, and proposed a sequential testing idea to estimate the true number of communities.

 Among the existing literature reviewed above, the works by \cite{BickelSarkar16} and \cite{L16} are most closely related to ours.
-The main idea in both papers is that under the null hypothesis which assumes that the matrix data follows SBM with $K_0$ communities, the model parameters can be estimated and then the residual matrix can be rescaled.
-The rescaled residual matrix will be close to a generalized Wigner matrix whose extreme eigenvalues (after recentering and rescaling) converge in distribution to the Tracy-Widom distribution.
+The main idea in both papers is that under the null hypothesis of SBM with $K_0$ communities, the model parameters can be estimated and the residual matrix can be calculated and appropriately rescaled.
+The rescaled residual matrix is close to a generalized Wigner matrix whose extreme eigenvalues (after recentering and rescaling) converge in distribution to the Tracy-Widom distribution.
 However, under the alternative hypothesis, the extreme eigenvalues behave very differently.
 At a high level, this idea is related to ours in the sense that our proposal is also based on the residual matrix.